Fujifilm X-E3 vs Nikon D850

-The side-by-side display below illustrates the physical size and weight of the Fujifilm X-E3 and the Nikon D850.
+The physical size and weight of the Fujifilm X-E3 and the Nikon D850 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X-E3 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is considerably larger (102 percent) than the Fujifilm X-E3.
 Moreover, the D850 is substantially heavier (198 percent) than the X-E3.
 It is noteworthy in this context that the D850 is splash and dust-proof, while the X-E3 does not feature any corresponding weather-sealing.